GluuFederation/docs-ce-prod/docs/source/admin-guide/cas.md

 #### Configuring service registry

-Let's start by configuring a very basic CAS setup which only returns user's id to requesting application (will use it as a foundation to build a more functional setup(s) upon later on)
+Let's start by configuring a very basic CAS setup which only returns a user's id to requesting application (will use it as a foundation to build a more functional setup(s) upon later on)

-1. Move into the Gluu CE container:

-    `service gluu-server login` or `sbin/gluu-serverd login`

-2. Edit `/opt/gluu/jetty/identity/conf/shibboleth3/idp/cas-protocol.xml.vm` template file by putting a `ServiceDefinition` bean inside pre-existing `reloadableServiceRegistry` bean as exemplified below.
-You must use a regexp defining your application instead of `"https:\/\/([A-Za-z0-9_-]+\.)*example\.org(:\d+)?\/.*"`.
-Pattern like `".*"` may be used as a wildcard to create an "allow-all" definition for a test setup.

-3. [Restart](../operation/services.md#restart) the `identity` service to re-generate new files from updated templates.

-4. [Restart](../operation/services.md#restart) the `idp` service to apply your changes.
+- Find `identity.war` in `/opt/gluu/jetty/identity/webapps/`
+- Unwar it with `/opt/amazon-corretto-8.222.10.1-linux-x64/bin/jar -xvf identity.war`
+- Find `oxtrust-configuration-4.1.1.Final.jar` in `WEB-INF/lib` and unwar it.
+- Get 'cas-protocol.xml.vm' from `META-INF/shibboleth3/idp/`
+- Copy this velocity template inside `/opt/gluu/jetty/identity/conf/shibboleth/idp/`
+- Add the following snippet (regex for your service URL):

 ```
     <bean id="reloadableServiceRegistry"